 3. Create a spooky candy hunt for your kids.
 Whether you want to simply stash candy around the yard, like a fall version of an Easter egg hunt, or come up with a backstory with, say, a “ghost” leaving a map or a set of clues to the “treasure,” kids will enjoy finding and accumulating sugary treats.

-4. This is the year to go all-out with pumpkin carving.
+4. Go all-out with pumpkin carving.
 Encourage your kids to sketch out their ideas in great detail before you start cutting into pumpkin flesh.
+Here are some ideas.

 5. Bake.
-Start by roasting pumpkin seeds from your jack-o’-lanterns, then make cookies or cupcakes that your kids can decorate, perhaps with candy.
+Start by roasting pumpkin seeds from your jack-o’-lanterns (easy, foolproof recipe here!), then make cookies or cupcakes that your kids can decorate, perhaps with candy.
 Gummy worms add a certain creepiness factor, and you can make a fine eyeball from a peppermint hard candy if you draw an iris and pupil in the middle.